Quantized Evolution Strategies: High-precision Fine-tuning of Quantized LLMs at Low-precision Cost: Related Work

 To mitigate the memory bottleneck of large-scale deployment, Post-Training Quantization (PTQ) has become standard practice.
 Techniques such as activation smoothing \citep[e.g., SmoothQuant;][]{xiao2024smoothquantaccurateefficientposttraining}) and layer-wise weight compression (GPTQ; \citealp{frantar2023gptqaccurateposttrainingquantization}; AWQ; \citealp{lin2024awqactivationawareweightquantization}) enable 3-4 bit precision inference with negligible degradation in performance.
+Quantization-aware training (QAT) approaches aim at training the high-precision network such that it is easily quantizable afterwards \citep{liu2024llm}.

-However, while PTQ excels at static inference, optimizing quantized models requires Quantization-Aware Training (QAT).
-Existing QAT approaches, such as LLM-QAT \cite{liu2024llm} or QLoRA \cite{dettmers2023qlora}, rely heavily on first-order approximations.
-These methods need either Straight-Through Estimators (STE) to approximate gradients through non-differentiable steps or backpropagation through frozen weights into high-precision adapters.
-Consequently, they suffer from two critical limitations: (1) the backward pass requires dequantization, which in turen requires significant memory, and (2) STE is inherently unstable in deep networks.
+There are also works on fine-tuning the quantized models through backpropagation, e.g. by use of the straight-through estimator (STE) \citep{bengio2013estimating}.
+This suffers from two critical limitations: (1) STE is inherently biased, and (2) it requires full-precision latent weights and optimizer states, undermining the memory benefit of quantized models.
+Another approach is QLoRA \citep{dettmers2023qlora}, which freezes the quantized weights and optimizes small high-precision adapters; while memory-efficient, this restricts updates to a low-rank subspace and leaves the quantized parameters themselves unchanged.
 Therefore, optimization paradigms capable of performing full-parameter fine-tuning directly on the quantized model are needed.